NeurAI-Lab/LURE/README.md

 --save_dir <save-dir> --sparsity_level 1 -wb --gamma 0.1 --use_snip

 ```
 **Note Use `-buffer_replay`, `-no_replay` for training the model with buffer and without buffer data respectively.
-If no args is given then by default the model is trained in full replay mode.**
+If no args is given then by default the model is trained in full replay setting.**